Daniel González (footballer, born 1984): Club career

 After terminating his contract with Colo-Colo, he signed for Huachipato, playing regularly, but receiving much criticism for his poor play at the Talcahuano club during the season, especially his low scoring, even from free-kicks.
 During his first season, he played in 17 matches out of 18, but only scored one goal on regular season, against Iquique at Estadio CAP in a 4–1 victory for the home team.

 Huachipato qualified for the championship play-offs that year, with González starting on both matches against Palestino (3–2 victory for Huachipato on aggregate) and also starting on the 1–0 victory against Rangers at home, only missing the return match on Talca after picking up an injury.
 The return match ended on a 1–1 tie, thus qualifying the steelers to the final for the first time in history.
 He was left out of the starting eleven of the first leg of the final, against Unión Española at the Santa Laura, only coming on as a sub in the second half.
 The match ended on a 3–1 for the home side.
 At the return leg, he was surprisingly put on the starting eleven by coach Jorge Pellicer, despite his low form and injury concerns.
 He scored two goals on the second leg of the final, one coming from a direct free-kick and adding a second after dribbling two Unión Española players on the run and chipping the ball from outside the box, putting Huachipato 2–1 up at that moment.
 The match finally ended 3–1 for the home side, and the title was decided by a penalty shoot-out.
 González unfortunately missed his attempt, sending the ball over the bar, however Huachipato prevailed, winning 3–2 on penalties and becoming Chilean league champions for the second time in history.
 This is Daniel González first title of his career.

 International career

 González played internationally with the Chile national team in 2007, playing three friendly matches previous to the Copa América.
 He scored his first international goal for Chile from a free kick in a victory against Cuba, 2–0, at Estadio Rubén Marcos Peralta during a friendly match in Osorno.

+Coaching career

+González has led football academies in Viña del Mar.
+He has also studied for football manager at INAF.